Submit Your Transcripts to UMUC

 Contact your transcript provider, and confirm the transcript was submitted.
 You should confirm when it was sent, when it was received and who received it, and provide this information to Student Academic Records.

 UMUC, as part of our Admission process, is required to verify your high school degree if you have earned less than 24 semester hours of credit at another regionally accredited college or university.
-You are given until 2 terms after your initial term of enrollment in order to get all official documents submitted.
+You are given until the second term after admissions to get all official documents submitted.
 Since enrollment for the terms coming up is done prior to the term start date keep in mind you will not be able to enroll for any classes in the indicated term until all your documents are submitted.

 Admission Term (Fall, Spring, or Summer)

 If documents are not submitted I will not be able to enroll for classes starting in this term and beyond

 Last day of Summer Term

 This hold refers to our need to receive your official high school transcript.
 This is an Admissions requirement and must be submitted by the end of the second term after admission.
 You will see this in two places in your MyUMUC portal - it will be listed in the "To Do List" detail as High School Transcript and also if you click on the red circle with the slash through it up on top of the page it will indicate we have not yet received your transcript.
 If you have completed 24 semester hours or more of transferable collegiate credit at another college or university the high school transcript requirement will be satisfied once all of your official transcripts are on file.